 Once your credit begins to improve, you may find that you are receiving credit card offers and perhaps even an offer for a car loan.
-It usually takes about 24 to 36 months to be eligible for Philadelphia mortgages after Chapter 7 bankruptcy.
+In Philadelphia, it usually takes about 24 to 36 months to be eligible for mortgages after Chapter 7 bankruptcy.
 The interest rate on credit cards and car loans will likely be higher than normal, but this gives you a chance to prove your creditworthiness again.

-Why Choose The Law Offices of David M. Offen?
+Why Choose The Law Offices of David M. Offen, Esq.?

 There are several reasons to choose The Law Offices of David M. Offen, including: